-You can find out more about the application process on our FAQs page
+You can find out more about the application process on our frequently asked questions page.

 How we allocate places

 We will start sending accommodation offers from July to unconditional firm applicants.
-From then onwards we’ll contact students after their application status changes from Ccnditional firm to unconditional firm.
+From then onwards we’ll contact students after their application status changes from conditional firm to unconditional firm.

 Reserve list and waiting list